 - Applications Deadline: 28 February 2019

-- Course Level: The grant is open to study PhD program.
+- Course Level: The scholarship is open to study PhD program.

-- Study Subject: The financial aid positions will be awarded in any filed of phd degree.
+- Study Subject: The scholarships will be awarded in any filed of phd degree.

 - Nationality: Internationally

 - Scholarship can be taken in the UK

 Eligibility for the Scholarship:

 To be eligible, the applicants must be following all the given criteria: